The Macartney embassy to China 1793-94

 I left off my survey of early British contacts with China at 1793 because this was the date for the pivotal embassy of Lord George Macartney which was to mark a watershed in UK-Chinese relations.
 It also marks the start of a long decline in the Qing dynasty’s governance of China.

 The Macartney embassy had such ramifications that whole books have pored over every detail of the ambitious project to open up China for trade.
 It gets a mention in nearly every history book.
 My main reference of 630 pages is aptly entitled ‘The Collision of Two Civilizations ➚’ by Alain Peyrefitte.
 Collision seems pertinent because an immovable object was hit by an unstoppable force.
-The seeds of war were sown that came to pass within fifty years.
+The seeds of war were sown that came to fruition within fifty years.

 Britain was now in the Age of Enlightenment ➚ where individual freedom to think and act was paramount.
 In religion Catholicism had been rejected to become strongly Protestant.
 The relationship with god had become personal, everyone was their own priest and there was a rejection of ritual, diametrically different to the situation in China.
 There was a strong antipathy to an autocrat based on ritual like the Pope.
 This was the time of the madness of King George III ➚ (1788-9) and open opposition to the royal family by Charles Fox’s party of government would have been unthinkable in China where governance and leadership went hand-in-hand.

 In Europe the admiration of everything Chinese was on the wane.
 The elevation of China as a superior civilization touted by the Jesuits, whose mission had ended in failure, was now openly challenged as a fabrication.
 The Jesuits in order to ingratiate themselves had described the Chinese civilization with a rose tinted glow.
 Britain’s growing sense of superiority was tied to ruling both the waves and India.
 Britain had only recently achieved pre-eminence in world trade by sea.
 In terms of sea area controlled this was probably greater than China’s land area.
-Now major trading ports had become reliant on British trade.
+Many major trading ports had become dependent on British trade.
 Even formerly hostile nations like Spain and Portugal beseeched the British to come to trade.

 It had to be very careful with its relations with China in case this would reflect badly in India.
 Any concessions to China might encourage Indians to seek the same.
 Recent famine in India and a revolt had shown the limitation of EIC as the de facto governance.